 Eleven minutes later and 115 km. away, three pilots 31st FG (Group CO, Col. Charles McCorkle; 2/Lt.
 Carl H. Brown; and 1/Lt.
 Robert E. Riddle, whose 5th victory this was) claimed Bf 109s destroyed while Lt.
 John J. Smith claimed one probable out of nine enemy fighters which attacked a force en route to rail targets round Avignon.
 It was probably this engagement which resulted in JGr.
 200’s casualties but no P-51 was lost, despite the Uffz.
 Bauch's claim.

 The cost to JGr.
 200 was a Bf 109 shot down with its pilot killed, while another pilot was injured and made a forced landing in friendly territory.
 No further details were given but it is almost certain that they were from 1./JGr.
 200: Ogefr.
-Georg Klauka, killed (Bf 109 G-6 W.Nr.
+Gerhard Klauka, killed (Bf 109 G-6 W.Nr.
 441303, white 13) and Fw.
 Karl Bernhardt, wounded (Bf 109 G-6 W.Nr.
 440267, white 15).
 These casualties are listed as occurring on 28 and 29 June but there is no evidence of JGr.
 200 operating on those dates; Allied formations did not raid targets in Southern France or claim against Bf 109s there.
 What is more, Jafü Süd's reported total losses for 25–30 June were one shot down and one force-landed.
 The index card recording Klauka’s death (held by the Bundesarchiv) says that he died at 18.00 hrs. on 28 June at Aix-les-Milles airfield, the cause “burns (accident)”.
 The discrepancy in dates appears to arise from his surviving for a few days after the crash.